-BlackBerry 10 launch event to be hosted by RIM on January 30Alex Wagner - Senior News Editor
+BlackBerry 10 launch event to be hosted by RIM on January 30Alex Wagner - Editorial Director of News and Content

 Big news for BlackBerry fans that ought to serve as a good cure for any that might have a case of the Mondays, as RIM this morning announced the date for its BlackBerry 10 launch event.
 The gathering will take place on January 30, 2013, and will be taking place in multiple countries.
 RIM says that it will use the event to officially unveil the first two BlackBerry 10 smartphones and give us information on their availability.

 While RIM hasn't said much about its initial BlackBerry 10 devices, CEO Thorsten Heins has teased that one handset will be a full-touch model while the other will sport both a touchscreen and a physical keyboard.
 Two purported BlackBerry 10 units with those same form factors appeared in a leaked video back in September.
 When it comes to exactly which U.S. operators will offer a BlackBerry 10 phone, RIM has again remained fairly silent, but Verizon recently revealed that it plans to release one of RIM's new devices.
 So now that we're around two and a half months out from the BlackBerry 10's big day, how many of you are thinking about checking one of RIM's new phones out once they launch?

 BlackBerry 10 Launch Event to be Held on January 30th 2013

 Waterloo, ON – Research In Motion (RIM) (NASDAQ: RIMM; TSX: RIM) announced today that it will hold its BlackBerry® 10 launch event on January 30th, 2013.
 The event will happen simultaneously in multiple countries around the world.
 This day will mark the official launch of its new platform - BlackBerry 10, as well as the unveiling of the first two BlackBerry 10 smartphones.
 Details on the smartphones and their availability will be announced at the event.